F1 Clash: Reception

 Media reception to F1 Clash has been generally positive, Goosed.ie scored the game positively awarding it 4 stars out of 5 whilst also calling the game "A Stupidly Addictive F1 Management Game".
 They also commented on the in-game microtransactions, stating that whilst their presence might annoy some players, they found them to be after a few weeks gameplay not too much of a restriction.

 In their review Motorsport Magazine described the game as "an enjoyable first foray into the management genre for F1", whilst commenting both positively and negatively on the multiplayer only aspect of the game.
-Carscoops commented positively on the game in their quick review, stating that the game was "Quite enjoyable and possibly addictive – depending on whether or not this is your genre."
+Carscoops commented positively on the game in their quick review, stating that the game was quite enjoyable and possibly addictive.
 When discussing negative points about the game, Carscoops mention the high device energy consumption and the requirement of a permanent Internet connection.

 Android Headlines placed F1 Clash at number 2 in their list of top 8 Best Android Formula 1 Apps & Games – 2019, in the number 1 position was the official Formula 1 Android app.